Kimballs/MiniLMS/z_development_notes.md

 ChatGPT: "Seeking direct code?
 Let's pivot to examining the concepts.
 The Python documentation [link] and Flask tutorial [link] can offer insights.
 Need help navigating these?
 Just ask!"

-### Example Prompt for AI:
+### Personal Notes 8
-Personal Notes 8 - < It's absured but Im not sure what sort of documentation system this is turning into but I figured I might as well throw randome notes in a document close by for reference
+< It's absurd but I'm not sure what sort of documentation system this is turning into but I figured I might as well throw random notes in a document close by for reference.